Freeze-fracture: Tempered glass

-Tempered glass has its exterior surface rapidly cooled from the liquid state so that it is frozen solid while the center of the glass is still liquid.
+During production, the exterior surface of tempered glass is rapidly cooled from the liquid state so that it is frozen solid while the center of the glass is still liquid.
 As a result, the glass becomes highly stressed.
-When a single fracture is initiated the considerable stored energy in the prestressing is released.
-The sudden release of the energy fractures the entire pane into small less damaging pieces, as with a car windscreen.
+When a single fracture is initiated, the considerable stored energy in the prestressing is released.
+The sudden release of the energy fractures the entire pane into smaller, less damaging pieces, such as with a car windscreen.

 Engineering

 For practical purposes most devices manufactured have an "operating temperature".
-Often these relate to fragility induced by lowering temperatures increasing the likely-hood of prefracture or fracture.
+Often these relate to fragility induced by lowering temperatures increasing the likelihood of pre-fracture or fracture.